Hope Ferdowsian, MD, MPH, FACP, FACPM

 Vice President and Co-founder

 Nik is a board-certified anesthesiologist whose interests encompass animal protection and the care and protection of other vulnerable populations including children.
 He has served on several hospital committees throughout his career and has led anesthesiology teams for Operation Walk, a charitable organization that provides joint replacement surgeries for patients in the United States and abroad.
 He has staffed free back-to-school clinics for children in the northern Virginia area, and he has also volunteered with Wolves and Warriors, a program dedicated to helping military veterans and to rescuing wolves and wolf dogs from abusive situations.

-Over the years, Nik has provided philanthropic support to a number of organizations focused on the promotion of human and animal rights and environmental protection.
+Over the years, Nik has provided philanthropic support to a number of organizations focused on the promotion of human rights, animal protection, and compassionate conservation.
 As a result, he has become increasingly interested in the combination of grassroots action, systems-level change, and measurable impact.

 Nik is a graduate of the Johns Hopkins University and the George Washington University School of Medicine and Health Sciences, and he completed his physician anesthesiology training with an advanced clinical track in pediatrics at the State University of New York Downstate Medical School in Brooklyn, New York.
 He is currently a partner at an independent anesthesiology practice.